 We have whole school approaches in Literacy to ensure consistency in teaching practice and to ensure every child receives high-quality instruction.

-Learners from Reception to Year 6 engage in a daily literacy block which includes:
+Students from Reception to Year 6 engage in a daily literacy block which includes:

 The benefit of this approach is your child is focused and engaged in learning.